 Your Driving Style

 This one is obvious but we are going to mention it anyway as a reminder.
-Make sure you purchase the right size tires depending on the year and model of your Honda Accord.
+Make sure you use the right size tires depending on the year and model of your Honda Accord.
+Aside from the size, you may also find something like this: 91W.
+This refers to the load capacity and speed rating.

-We put this one up here simply because whether or not we like to admit it, the price impacts our choice ultimate immensely.
+We put this one up here simply because whether or not we like to admit it, the price impacts our ultimate choice immensely.
 You really get what you pay for for the most part with car tires, and for something that directly impacts your safety on the road, you should know it will cost you at least a few hundred dollars.
 A word of caution, don’t sacrifice safety for a few hundred dollars that will mean nothing if something unfortunate were to happen.
+Performance should still be the determining factor above price.

-You definitely do not want tires that make to much noise.
+You definitely do not want to use tires that make too much noise.
 Look for ones that are advertised to absorb vibrations and dampen road noise.
 This is especially pressing if you live in a city where highways with high speed limits are how you get around.
 Choosing a quieter one will make for a more peaceful ride.

 Better tires and tires that reduce rolling resistance, can help reduce your fuel economy.
 Some even show a difference of 15-20% depending on the tire!
 The original tires may also be one of the most fuel saving options.